dunatron/swtor-profiler/server/README.md

       prisma: prisma.yml
   ```

-- You could then run `yarn deploy` in this server directory which will deploy your api
+- You could then run `yarn run deploy` in this server directory which will deploy your api
   - It will create a new folder and file `src/generated/prisma.graphql`
 - Note: You will need to do0 the below steps all as 1
 - create a `src` directory and `index.js` file for the base of our server to run i.e run `touch src/index.js` in the server root